MichalLytek/typegraphql-prisma/docs/basics/installation.md

 npm i graphql-scalars
 ```

-as well as the `graphql-fields` that is used to properly support the aggregate and group by queries:
+In order to properly support the aggregate and group by queries, the `graphql-fields` package is used so it also has to be installed:

 ```sh
 npm i graphql-fields @types/graphql-fields